CSCfi/csc-user-guide/docs/cloud/rahti2/storage/index.md

 At CSC, we offer Allas as our object storage solution.
 You can find additional information on the [Allas page](../../../data/Allas/index.md).

 You can find additional examples on how to backup to Allas [here](objectstorage.md).

+## Volume snapshots

+A snapshot represents the state of the storage volume in a cluster at a particular point in time.
+Volume snapshots can be used to provision a new volume.
+Volume snapshots help protect against data loss in OKD.
+Rahti2 support Container Storage Interface (CSI) volume snapshots by default and the default volume snapshot class name is standard-csi.

+With CSI volume snapshots, an app developer can:

+- Use volume snapshots as building blocks for developing application or cluster-level storage backup solutions.
+- Rapidly rollback to a previous development version.
+- Use storage more efficiently by not having to make a full copy each time.

+You can find additional information on the [Volume snapshot](VolumeSnapshot.md) page.